ArthurRouquan/LexBFS/README.md

-# LexBFS
+# Lexicographic Breadth-First Search

-Lexicographic Breadth-First Search in linear time in modern C++
+Implementation of the Lex-BFS algorithm based on the idea of partition refinement (first developed by Donald J. Rose, Robert E. Tarjan, and George S. Lueker (1976)), in linear time in modern C++20.